henrik/validates_url_format_of/README.markdown

 Takes the same arguments as [`validates_format_of`](http://api.rubyonrails.org/classes/ActiveRecord/Validations/ClassMethods.html#M001052) except for the `:with` regexp.

-Please not that the regexp used is not perfect, but hopefully good enough.
+Please note that the regexp used is not perfect, but hopefully good enough.
 See the test suite.
 Patches are very welcome.

 ## Credits and license